 Remember, that’s just the legal cost to finalize a divorce.
-You should also keep in mind the ongoing costs that are associated with divorce, such as child support payments.
+You should also keep in mind the ongoing average cost for a will that are associated with divorce complete guide, such as child support payments.
 These amounts are usually tied to how long each parent will spend with their child, as well as income.
 Spousal support (more commonly known as alimony) is another consideration.

 Generally, the partner that makes the most money stands to lose more in a divorce.
 If you owned a business when you got married, the spouse could seek money for that too if they contributed to its success (and in some cases, even if they didn’t.)